SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 what is risk?
 And quality risk?
 Risk: the possibility of a negative or undesirable event or outcome
+JB: Risk is a problem that might happen
 Quality risk: the possibility that the product or system might fail to deliver one or more of the key quality attributes endangering our ability to achieve the quality attributes, endangering our ability to achieve the quality outcomes we want